List of Most Frequently Asked Web Services Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 - Services break big problems into little problems and allow diverse subscribers to use the services.

-Ans: SOAPUI is an open-source, free and cross-platform functional testing solution.
-Mentioned below are some actions performed by SOAPUI
+Answer: SOAPUI is an open-source, free and cross-platform functional testing solution.
+Mentioned below are some actions performed by SOAPUI:

 - It can help create functional, security and load testing test suites.

 - Data-driven testing and scenario-based testing is also performed.